ihp-lab/OpenSense/Documents/How-to-Run-WPF-Application.md

 Pipeline Editor will help create pipelines.
 It can load and save pipelines.

-Pipeline Executer is for loading and running pipelines.
+Pipeline Runner is for loading and running pipelines.

 If hardware related settings such as file paths and specific devices are set when creating a pipeline, when loading the saved pipeline on another machine, these settings need to be adjusted accordingly.